-Tie-back anchors are used for maintenance activities to the external face of a building, such as window washing and painting.
-These anchors are capable of withstanding a load of 5,000lbs per Cal/OSHA to allow for the suspension of scaffolds or Bosun chairs.
+Roof davits, also referred to as “tie-back anchors”, are used during maintenance to the external face of a building, such as window washing and painting.
+These anchors are capable of withstanding a load of 5,000 lbs per Cal/OSHA to allow for the suspension of scaffolds or Bosun chairs.

-Versatile System’s tie-back anchor solutions are trusted by building owners throughout California.
-We guide you through every step of the process – from the initial consultation to engineering, installation, and ensuring you have the proper test documentation for Cal/OSHA.
+Our roof davits are trusted by building owners throughout California.
+We guide you through every step of the process from initial consultation to engineering and installation, all while ensuring you have the proper test documentation for Cal/OSHA.

 Yes.
-Tie-back anchors are sometimes also referred to as roof anchors, tiedowns, tie-offs, anchor rings, roof posts, 5,000lb anchors, and scaffold anchors.
+Roof davits are sometimes also referred to as roof anchors, tie-back anchors, tiedowns, tie-offs, anchor rings, roof posts, 5,000lb anchors, and scaffold anchors.